majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 # ecommerce

-1. Create a Netlify Account
+1. Create a Netlify account
-2. Create a GitHub Account
+2. Create a GitHub account
+3. Create a Snipcart account
 3. Fork this repository
 4. Netlify Dashboard:
 - New site from Git - select forked repository - Deploy